survivejs/webpack-book/manuscript/packages/02_authoring.md

 If you are processing your code through Babel, you can skip webpack.
 The advantage of doing this is that it gives you separate modules that are easier to consume one by one if needed.

-In this case, a setup like this works:
+In this case, a setup as below works:

 **package.json**